Understanding Atlantic Shark Fishing

 Are harvested shark species overfished?

-The vast majority are not.
-In fact, 94 percent of all U.S. Atlantic shark landings in 2018 were from six species that are neither overfished nor subject to overfishing, The majority of these landings are from Atlantic spiny dogfish.
+Most shark species harvested in commercial and recreational shark fisheries are not overfished.
+In fact, more than 96 percent of all U.S. Atlantic shark landings in 2023 were from six species that are neither overfished nor subject to overfishing.
+The majority of these landings are from Atlantic spiny dogfish, followed by smooth dogfish.

 Regardless of their stock status, all U.S. shark fisheries are managed sustainably under federal laws and international agreements.